Owner giving CBD oil to dog

 What is Cannabidiol Oil for Dogs?

 CBD oil is one of the 104 chemical compounds from cannabinoids found in cannabis.
 With no “high effect” that comes from regular marijuana, CBD is beneficial for numerous health conditions and ailments.
 It also has no dependency potential.
 According to a recent report from the World Health Organization, CBD is safe.
 CBD is a non-psychotropic phytocannabinoid that offers both therapeutic and medicinal purposes for humans and pets.
-CBD is natural, secure, and is derived from hemp and cannabis.
+CBD is natural and secure and is derived from hemp and cannabis.
 Most CBD pet treats will use CBD from hemp.

 US CBD LAW